 SR: Single Rider

-Single Rider is a system offered at select attractions at Walt Disney World that allows guests to enter a separate queue line and fill in empty seats on the attraction alongside other single riders, in order to maximize the ride capacity and reduce wait times.
+Single Rider is a system offered at select attractions at Walt Disney World that allows guests to enter a separate queue line and fill in empty seats on the attraction alongside other single riders.
+This helps maximize the ride capacity and reduce wait times.

 RD: Rope Drop

-The term "Rope Drop" refers to the official opening time of the park, when the rope is dropped to allow guests to enter the park and start exploring.
+The term "Rope Drop" refers to the official opening time of the park.
+This is when the rope is dropped to allow guests to enter the park and start exploring.
 While it's true that sometimes guests are allowed into the parks before the official opening time, the term "Rope Drop" still refers to the official opening time.

 Getting to the park early for Rope Drop is a popular strategy for beating the crowds and getting a head start on popular attractions such as Mickey & Minnie’s Runaway Railway.